-Today, there are dozens of ways to generate this special noise = generate adversarial examples: Fast Gradient Sign Method (FGSM), Iterative Gradient Sign Method (IGSM), Jacobian Saliency Map Attack (JSMA), DeepFool (DF), One-Step Target Class Method (OSTCM), Basic Iterative Method (BIM), Iterative Least-Likely Class Method (ILLC), Compositional Pattern-Producing Network-Encoded Evolutionary Algorithm (CPPN EA), Carlini and Wagner’s Attack (C&W), Universal Perturbation (UP), Feature Adversary (FA), Hot/Cold method (H/C), Model-based EnsemblingAttack (MEA), Ground-Truth Attack (GTA), Targeted Audio Adversarial Examples (TAAE), Black-box Zeroth Order Optimization (ZOO), One Pixel Attack (OPA), Natural GAN (NGAN), Zero-Query Attacks (ZQA), Natural Evolution Strategies (NES), Boundary Attack (BA), Greedy Search Algorithm (GSA), Genetic Attack (GA), Improved Genetic Algorithm (IGA), Probability Weighted Word Saliency (PWWS), Replacement Insertion & Removal of Words (RI&RoW), Real-World Noise (RWN), Genetic Algorithms and Gradient Estimation (GA&GE).
+Today, there are dozens of ways to generate this special noise, ie to generate adversarial examples.
+Among them: Fast Gradient Sign Method (FGSM), Iterative Gradient Sign Method (IGSM), Jacobian Saliency Map Attack (JSMA), DeepFool (DF), One-Step Target Class Method (OSTCM), Basic Iterative Method (BIM), Iterative Least-Likely Class Method (ILLC), Compositional Pattern-Producing Network-Encoded Evolutionary Algorithm (CPPN EA), Carlini and Wagner’s Attack (C&W), Universal Perturbation (UP), Feature Adversary (FA), Hot/Cold method (H/C), Model-based EnsemblingAttack (MEA), Ground-Truth Attack (GTA), Targeted Audio Adversarial Examples (TAAE), Black-box Zeroth Order Optimization (ZOO), One Pixel Attack (OPA), Natural GAN (NGAN), Zero-Query Attacks (ZQA), Natural Evolution Strategies (NES), Boundary Attack (BA), Greedy Search Algorithm (GSA), Genetic Attack (GA), Improved Genetic Algorithm (IGA), Probability Weighted Word Saliency (PWWS), Replacement Insertion & Removal of Words (RI&RoW), Real-World Noise (RWN), Genetic Algorithms and Gradient Estimation (GA&GE).

 A good toolbox for the adversarial examples generation is described here.

-Today there are 2 main defense strategies: reactive - detect adversarial examples afterdeep neural networks are built and proactive - make deep neural networks more robust before adversaries generate adversarial examples .
+There are 2 main defense strategies: reactive - detect adversarial examples after deep neural networks are built and proactive - make deep neural networks more robust before attackers generate adversarial examples .

 ○ Adversarial Detecting